erbalo/go-training/chapter3/README.md

 var v SyncedBuffer      // type  SyncedBuffer
 ```

-the resulting `buf` will be a pointer to a zeroed out initialized `SyncedBuffer` and the `buf1` will be a initialized variable of `SyncedBuffer`.
+the resulting `p` will be a pointer to a zeroed out initialized `SyncedBuffer` and the `v` will be a initialized variable of `SyncedBuffer`.

 Both of the above will actually have a `SyncedBuffer` initialized which means that `lock`(in a unlocked state) and buffer(empty buffer ready to use) fields will be initialized to their defaults, and ready for use.